OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_661.rst

 - `Fix case sentive on FireEdge endpoints <https://github.com/OpenNebula/one/issues/6051>`__.
 - `Fix multiple minor issues in Sunstone schedule actions forms <https://github.com/OpenNebula/one/issues/5974>`__.
 - `Fix rsync backup driver to make use of RSYNC_USER value defined in the datastore template <https://github.com/OpenNebula/one/issues/6073>`__.
+- `Fix locked resource by admin can be overriden by user lock.
+Fix lock --all flag <https://github.com/OpenNebula/one/issues/6022>`__.
+- `Fix 'onetemplate instantiate' the persistent flag is not correctly handled <https://github.com/OpenNebula/one/issues/5916>`__.
+- `Enable/disable host resets monitoring timers <https://github.com/OpenNebula/one/issues/6039>`__.
+- `Fix monitoring of NUMA usage <https://github.com/OpenNebula/one/issues/6027>`__.